Multi-Table Offline Sync Task

 -

-Other Configuration: Instance information and other configurations, same as periodic scheduling configuration for regular tasks
+Other configuration: Instance settings and other options, same as the periodic scheduling configuration for regular tasks.

-- After successful submission, task enters scheduling system and executes automatically according to set cycle
+- After a successful submission, the task enters the scheduling system and runs automatically on the configured cycle.

 Task Operations